 Elizabeth co-driects the Commons Lab and conducts original research exploring the uses of citizen science domestically and internationally for furthering environmental protection, civic participation, ecosystem services and diverse stakeholder collaboration and cooperation.

-Elizabeth has a dual-degree M.S. in the Human Dimensions of Natural Resources from Colorado State University and El Colegio de la Frontera Sur, Chiapas, Mexico, and a B.A. in Religious Studies and Environmental Studies from Guilford College in Greensboro, NC.
-Her thesis work concentrated on the application of a mobile system (Open Data Kit) for community based natural resource monitoring on coffee farms buffering El Triunfo Biosphere Reserve in the Sierra Madre, Chiapas.
-This work was carried out with the support of Google.org and local Mexican NGO's.
-More information on this research can be found here.
+Elizabeth completed a dual-degree M.S. in the Human Dimensions of Natural Resources from Colorado State University and El Colegio de la Frontera Sur, Chiapas, Mexico, and a B.A. in Religious Studies and Environmental Studies from Guilford College in Greensboro, NC.
+Her thesis work studied the application of a mobile data collection system for community based natural resource monitoring and carbon accounting on coffee farms buffering El Triunfo Biosphere Reserve in the Sierra Madre, Chiapas.
+More information on this research can be found here: http://bit.ly/1MH2ZYs.